buckley-w-david/polyglot/README.md

 We're trying to get the benefits of the first option without the negatives.

+## Disclaimer

+Probably don't depend on this for anything important.
+It's a relativly simplistic utility, and I have put almost no thought into edge cases.

+Each script section is executed as its own subprocess.
+This means that no state is preserved between sections.

+The `--communicate` flag can be used to pipe stdout from each section into stdin of the next.
+This is currently as far as shared state goes.

 ## Examples

 Check out [tests/test_polyglot/](tests/test_polyglot/) for some (very small) example scripts.